 Surrounded by apartment buildings, there was an ugly house that used to be a police station.
 It was abandoned over 30 years ago, and it has been in a state of decay ever since.
-When Croatian Baptists got the permission to renovate the house and turn it into an asylum protection centre, the local community did not like the project.
-They are asking what they would gain from getting asylum holders in the neighbourhood, and they worry about safety.
+When Croatian Baptists were allowed to renovate the house and turned it into an asylum protection centre, the local community did not like the project.
+They kept asking what they would gain from getting asylum holders in the neighbourhood, and they worried about their safety.

-We will be filming till the end of September and, at this moment, it is impossible to predict the end of the film.
-However, getting to meet local neighbours and refugees is both very inspiring and uneasy, although it clearly shows how Croatia struggles with reducing the gap between refugees and the rest of Croatian society explains Daniela Drastata.
+“We filmed until the end of September 2019.
+Back then it was impossible to predict the end of the film.
+However, getting to meet local neighbours and refugees was both very inspiring and uneasy.
+It clearly shows how Croatia struggles with reducing the gap between refugees and the rest of Croatian society”, explains Daniela Drastata.

-The film director, Nebojsa Slijepcevic adds: The situation we follow evolves right now, in front of our camera.
-I have no idea how it will end, but what I do know is that this story truthfully represents the complexity of the process of the integration immigrants into Croatian society.
+Film director, Nebojsa Slijepcevic adds: “The situation we followed evolved in that very moment, in front of our camera.
+I had no idea how it would end, but what I did know was that this story truthfully represented the complexity of the process of the integration immigrants into the Croatian society.”